Who goes straight to college after high school graduation?

 Immediate college enrollment is associated with parental education levels.

-- College enrollment rates for whites increased by 20 percentage points between 1975 and 2009.
+- College enrollment rates rose by 18 percentage points for whites and 22 percentage points for blacks between 1975 and 2011.

 - In 2011, college enrollment rates for students whose parents had only a high school education (54%) or some college (67%) were lower than the rate for students whose parents held a bachelor’s degree or higher (83%).